walles/barnklocka2/README.md

 ### DONE
 * Set a random time on startup
 * Add a text entry field for entering the digital time
+* Add a "Go!" button next to the text entry field